Can OCD Cause Eating Disorders?

 Women, in particular, are at an elevated risk of developing an eating disorder if they suffered from OCD as a child.
 (1)

 One way that you may be able to recognize OCD leading to an eating disorder is to examine your thoughts regarding your body and your reaction to those thoughts.
-With OCD, you may have unwanted thoughts that harshly judge your size or weight, but you should also recognize them as unwanted.
+With OCD, you may have unwanted thoughts that harshly judge your size or weight, but you should also recognize them as undesirable.
 If these thoughts lead to an eating disorder, you may find that those negative thoughts are more acceptable to you than they used to be.
 (1)

 Sources: